 One cannot help but wonder what happened to Term 3… the days and weeks have flown by so quickly.
 On Tuesday, 15th September 2020, we held our online Valedictory Service in which we celebrated the Year 12 class of 2020.
 The challenges of the recent months have perhaps been most taxing for the Year 12 class, and we recognise their resilience and determination.
 Congratulations to all the prize winners as well as our newly elected Student Representative Council.

-Finally, I would like to express my sincere gratitude to every one of you.
-Thank you to every student, parent, and teacher for all the hard work and effort you put in this term.
-Without your dedication and hard work our program of online learning wouldn’t have been possible.
+Lastly, I want to express my sincere gratitude to you all.
+I want to thank each and every student, parent and teacher for all the hard work and effort that was put into this term.
+Without your dedication and hard work this wouldn’t have been possible.

-Please look after yourselves during this holiday and we look forward to welcoming you back next term.
+Please look after yourselves during this holiday and we are looking forward to welcoming you back to the last term of 2020.